 Enterprise Web Hosting servers are intended to host Web sites for departments or organizations affiliated with the Johns Hopkins Institutions.
 They are not intended to host personal sites.
 Many Web based applications require devoted servers and specialized software that are not appropriate for a shared hosting environment.
 Small, client-developed Web-based applications are supported.
 Enterprise Web Hosting provides managed server space and does not create, author, program, or maintain the Web sites hosted on its servers.

-Enterprise Web Hosting Services are eligible to all Johns Hopkins Faculty, Staff, and Students and are free of charge with proof of affiliation and an explanation of the project clearly stating its relationship with Johns Hopkins.
+Enterprise Web Hosting Services are eligible to Johns Hopkins Faculty, Staff, and Students with proof of affiliation and an explanation of the project clearly stating its relationship with Johns Hopkins.
 The Enterprise Web Hosting resources are not intended for personal Web solutions.
 If disk space requirements exceed the standard allotment, payment may be required on a case by case basis.

 The Enterprise Web Hosting group manages multiple hosting servers, each with its own policies.
 Before submitting a request, carefully consider what resources will be required to fulfill the needs of the site/application being developed.
 Please consider the following Web Hosting Policies before submitting your request: